A stye is a small, painful cyst on your eyelid. It is usually caused from infection by bacteria at the base of an eyelash follicle.

 The stye may feel sore and tender and may block part of your vision until it goes away.
-Styes usually clear up within a week after the glands have been unblocked.
-Here is what to do:
+Styes usually clear up by themselves in 1 to 3 weeks, without treatment.

 - Hold a warm compress against your eye as this can help open up the blocked pores.
 A clean damp face washer that has been submerged in very warm water (as warm as you can tolerate) is ideal.
 Do this for 15 minutes four to six times a day.
 Always make sure your eye is closed when doing this.